imvinayak32/namaste-js-notes/notes/season-1/lecture-13.md

 ```

 ### Q: What is First Class Function aka First Class Citizens?
-We can pass functions inside a function as arguments and
+* The ability to use functions as values, passed as argument to other functions and returned from other functions.
-/or return a function(HOF).
-These ability are altogether known as First class function.
-It is programming concept available in some other languages too.
+* These ability are altogether known as First class function.
+* It is programming concept available in some other languages too.

 ```js
 var b = function(param1) {
   console.log(param1); // prints " f() {} "